camilosanchez/base-starting-template/README.md

 I find this approach super convenient because you write super high maintainable code as you modularize your components into different sass and js files, and in the end you only have to load one css and one js without losing that maintainability.
 You also can take advantage of `requirejs` on the browser with browserify.

+**Chris Edit**

+In this This version of the template I remove Susy from the main arsenal a create a estructure that use 2 git repositories: 1 for controlling versions of your development area and another one to back-up files (push to master method).

+## First Steps
+0. Rename the project: (template=name of your project)
+1. Remove the remote origin
+2. Delete Git from the project
+3. Start a Individual Git Repo on each sub-folder: ./template_dev is going to be your development area and ./prod are going to be the files that goes to production

 ## Installation

 **NPM**